nperegrine/sublite/README.md

 The following key considerations where taken into account when working on this improved Test Assignment:

 - **Security** - Prevent app from being hacked.
-- **Best Practices** - Applied SOLID principles, re-wrote and refactored code to ensure it is cleaner and easier to maintain.
+- **Best Practices** - Application SOLID principles.
 - **Documentation** - Provided information on how to setup the project.
 - **Tests** - Implemented more than a dozen Feature and Unit tests.
-- **Logic** - Prevented overspending of account balance

 ## Limitations

-- To keep things simple, Authentication and Authorization were not implemented
+- To keep things simple, Authentication and Authorization were not implemented.

 ## License